 Mr. Benjamin received his A.B. magna cum laude in 1987 from Dartmouth College, where he was a member of Phi Beta Kappa and was awarded the Colby Government Prize.
 He earned his J.D. with honors in 1990 from the University of Virginia School of Law, where he was the research and projects editor of the Virginia Law Review and a member of the Order of the Coif.

-Mr. Benjamin is the chair of the New York City Bar Association’s Task Force on National Security and the Rule of Law and is a member of the Board of Directors of the New York Council of Defense Lawyers.
+Mr. Benjamin is a member and former chair of the New York City Bar Association’s Task Force on National Security and the Rule of Law and is a member of the Board of Directors of the New York Council of Defense Lawyers.
 He is also a member of the New York State Association of Criminal Defense Lawyers, the New York American Inn of Court and the Federal Bar Council.
 He is a recognized expert on terrorism prosecutions and has spoken extensively on developments in white-collar enforcement, especially regarding SEC enforcement and the FCPA.

 In 2011, Mr. Benjamin was interviewed by Practising Law Institute on the topic of white-collar crime: PLI Talks – Jim Benjamin on White Collar Crime.

 - defending a multibillion dollar hedge fund and its founder in a significant insider dealing enforcement proceeding by U.K. authorities that raised novel issues related to distinctions between U.S. and U.K. securities laws

 - representing bank executives in investigations by government agencies in multiple jurisdictions regarding the London InterBank Offered Rate (“Libor”)